-Copper is an element that occurs naturally in our body tissues.
-When low levels of copper are present in our bodies, it is associated with the formation of degenerative diseases.
+Copper peptides is an element that occurs in our body tissues.
+When low levels of copper are present in our bodies, it’s associated with the formation of degenerative diseases.
 One primary role of copper is that it acts as an anti-inflammatory agent.
-This is one reason as to why it is used as a skincare product.
+This is one reason why it’s used as a skincare product.

-Since the 1990s, copper peptides have been used in hair and skin care products.
-In a lab, copper peptides can be made by combining a copper solution with a protein-like powder mixture.
+Since the 1990s, copper peps have used in hair and skincare products.
+In a lab, copper peptides combining a copper solution with a protein-like powder mixture.

 Myth: it is only the GHK-Cu that counts

 Truth: copper peptide has three amino acids, making it a tripeptide.
-The most common amino acid is the GHK because its molecules are small and they can easily bind with larger ones easily.
+The most common amino acid is the GHK because its molecules are small, and they can easily bind with larger ones.
 It is also the most common version because it has been studied for many decades in different studies.
-In recent years, there are many gentler and more effective varieties that have been developed.
+In recent years, there are many gentler and more effective varieties that have developed.

-Myth: an overuse of copper peptides can lead to ageing
+Myth: an overuse of copper peptides can lead to aging

 Myth: copper is toxic